Learn the secret tips on Black Raven ZZ Plant Care and How to Keep it Jet Black to flaunt its deeply hued foliage with other colorful plants!

 Raven ZZ plant can be grown in low, medium, or bright light.
 But if planted in a low-light area, it will have pale green and fewer black leaves.
 While growing indoors, make sure it gets as much daylight as possible.

-Keep the plant safe from direct sun exposure for prolonged periods, especially afternoon, as it can burn the foliage.
+Keep the plant safe from direct sun exposure for prolonged periods, especially in the afternoon, as it can burn the foliage.

-Note: If you are not able to keep the plant on a bright window indoors, then keep it under grow light or turn on your room’s LED or fluorescent lights.
+Note: If you cannot keep the plant on a bright window indoors, then keep it under grow light or turn on your room’s LED or fluorescent lights.

 Use a well-draining growing medium.
 Opt for a blend of succulent potting mix and perlite with a wee bit of organic matter for the best growth.
 Avoid using compact or garden soil if you want the leaves to be dark.